JosephGeoBenjamin/FedSECA-ByzantineTolerance/README.md

 #### Possible Code Improvements:
 (for future self or others)
 1. Add multi-threading support to training multiple models in parallel
-2. Add support for loading and unloading models to disk for each round, to support experiments in cross-device seting with thousands of models without needing to fit all in GPU(s) similtaneously.
+2. Add support for loading and unloading models to disk for each round, to support experiments in cross-device setting with thousands of models without needing to fit all in GPU(s) similtaneously.

 ## Cite Us